-Aluminium is less expensive than steel and has therefore become the cheap alternative to other forms of metal fencing.
-The initial purchase costs needs to be balanced against the high likelihood of damage and replacement to have a balanced picture of the long term cost.
+Aluminium is less expensive than steel and has, therefore, become the cheap alternative to other forms of metal fencing.
+The initial purchase costs need to be balanced against the high likelihood of damage and replacement to have a balanced picture of the long-term cost.

 In the last thirty years, steel fencing has replaced the heritage option of wrought iron as the premier form of high quality fencing.
 It’s often viewed as multi-generation fencing because, like wrought iron, it can last for centuries rather than years!